 Skill sets of success in permanent evolution

 A very important aspect which helped our past achievements was understanding early on how relevant influencers marketing was.
 Even though our monthly organic traction was already consequent, we pioneered influencers marketing on youtube and twitch and created rigorous tools to track its efficiency : a home made digital affiliation program was born.
-Paying 1’000’000 USD a top 3 youtuber is a rather hefty number as you not only have to harness the reference traffic they will generate but most importantly convert it in sales.
+Sponsoring a top 3 youtuber for 1 million dollar for six months is a rather hefty number as you not only have to harness the reference traffic they will generate but most importantly convert it in sales.
 To successfully do so, the answer here lies fully in statistics and a bit of tracking tech to understand the impact of what you tell your potential customers.
 The rest is just chosing the right horse to bet on based on product segmentation.

 As we in parallel started selling millions of games, we witnessed the game changing evolution from physical to digital distribution and publishers royalties evolving in consequence.
 Our partnership with Nintendo to help them push the then newly created eShop challenged us with the issues that even big brands have when they make thorough changes on how they intend to distribute their games.
 We tested with them and learned jointly yet again what end users wanted and positively responded to.

 As we increased our catalogue of available games, we had a phenomenal breakthrough with FIFA as we discovered gamers were very eager to be delivered with a coins delivery service.
 Our profits skyrocketed and were barely believable, everything was virtual and thus difficult to fathom.
 In the end, we provided virtual currencies for over 100+ games and complemented the monetization loops studios themselves did not fully master.